taljacob2/LibRecommender-Tutorial/README.md

    - To run python script inside jupyter notebook:

-     Make a notebook, and use `%run <name-of-script.py>` as an entry in a cell, and then execute it.
+     Open a "Console", and use `%run <name-of-script.py>` as an entry in a cell, and execute it.